 Which is a whole ‘nuther story.
 But anyway.

 As it turns out, that weird yellow-ish liquid is whey.
 I’m sure you’ve seen the same weird liquid surface in yogurt and sour cream after a few days.
 In my pre-real food days, I would have poured off this weird looking stuff and asked Mr. Crumbs if my yogurt was still okay to eat.

 As if either of us really knew. 😉

 Did you know that whey contains calcium, thiamin, vitamin B12, vitamin B5, magnesium, potassium, riboflavin, phosphorus, selenium and zinc?
+Plus loads of other nutrients.
 Not too shabby for what we originally thought was just icky weird gross stuff!

 5 Ways to Make Whey

 First, there are two types of whey: sweet whey and acid whey.

 Sweet whey is the liquid that comes from making cheese with rennet, like cheddar or Swiss.

 Acid whey is the by-product of cultured dairy products like sour cream or yogurt.

 Both types of whey are super rich in protein, vitamins and minerals, so we want to find ways to use them up instead of pouring them down the drain.
 However, acid whey can be damaging to the environment in large quantities, so it’s best to just use sweet whey for gardening and composting ideas.